j5ik2o/pekko-persistence-typed-fsm/README.md

 Traditional Pekko Persistence Typed has the following issues:

-1. **Inconsistency with Traditional Actor Programming Style**: Difficulty in learning and implementation
+1. **Inconsistency with Traditional Actor Programming Style**:
+   - Forces you to use EventSourcedBehavior patterns that differ from regular Behavior-based programming
+   - Makes learning curve steeper and implementation more difficult

-2. **Reduced Maintainability with Complex State Transitions**: Code maintainability decreases due to complex match/case statements
+2. **Reduced Maintainability with Complex State Transitions**:
+   - Command handlers become complex with multiple match/case statements
+   - Cannot split handlers based on state, leading to decreased code readability

-3. **Double Execution of Domain Logic**: Domain logic is executed in both command handlers and event handlers
+3. **Double Execution of Domain Logic**:
+   - Domain logic is executed in both command handlers and event handlers
+   - Command handlers cannot use state updated by domain logic, making integration with domain objects awkward

 This library solves these problems by implementing "Persistent Actor as a child actor of the aggregate actor."
+The implementation specifically uses Untyped PersistentActor internally (rather than EventSourcedBehavior) to avoid the double execution of domain logic.

 ## Main Components